Community Assemblies

 Community Assembly Facilitators

-Any requirements of members in the local community that cannot be handled locally are passed on to the Regional, Metropolitan or Area Community Assembly for consideration.
-Those actions that cannot be handled within the Regional, Metropolitan or Area Assemblies will liaise with CABI who will act as a communication channel between all the various parties.
-This information will be shared openly with other Community Assemblies so that ideas and discoveries can be disseminated quickly and efficiently across the British Isles and beyond.
+Any requirements of CABI Members that cannot be handled locally are passed on to the Regional, Metropolitan or Area Community Assembly for consideration.
+In all cases, CABI will act as netural communication channel between all the various parties.
+Certain relevant information is shared across the network so that ideas and discoveries can be disseminated quickly and efficiently across the British Isles and beyond.

 Local Community Assemblies